SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="transformprocessPost"></a>
 # **transformprocessPost**
-> ERRORUNKNOWN transformprocessPost(deploymentName, versionName, transformName, opts)
+> Object transformprocessPost(deploymentName, versionName, transformName, opts)

 Sets the deployed (CSV or Image) transform process through the provided JSON string